Is it Okay for Alcoholics to Try Drinking in Moderation?

 While the idea of one drink can seem tempting and potentially harmless, it can undo all the work one does while in recovery.

 One drink is not worth letting that work go to waste.
 Although people make mistakes and relapses do happen, you should try to avoid falling into a relapse at all costs.
 Abstinence should be one’s goal.

 Treatment for Alcoholism is Available in AZ

-While there are some people with drinking problems who may be able to safely have an occasional drink, they are not people with alcohol use disorder.
+While some people with drinking problems may be able to safely have an occasional drink, they are not people with alcohol use disorder.
 Anyone with alcohol use disorder should not drink again and should seek help to prevent relapse.

 Reading Time: 4 minutes If you’ve decided to enter a treatment center, you need to understand what type of addiction coverage your insurance provides.
 Learn how to find out.

 Reading Time: 5 minutes Often, addiction is looked upon as a personal disease: it only affects the person taking the drugs and consuming the alcohol.
 Families strive to find